-- For this pathway learners must achieve a total of 98 credits (minimum). - Learners must complete all units and 63 credits in Unit Group D. - Learners must complete a minimum of one unit and 12 credits from Unit Group E. - Learners may choose to complete a maximum of two units and 36 credits from Unit Group F. - GLH 320 - TQT 940
+- o For this pathway learners must achieve a total of 98 credits (minimum) - o Learners must complete all units and 63 credits in Unit Group D - o Learners must complete a minimum of one unit and 12 credits from Unit Group E - Learners may choose to complete a maximum of two units and 36 credits from Unit Group F - Guided Learning hours (GLH): 320 hours - Total Qualification Time (TQT): 940 hours

 The qualification has been developed based upon industry feedback as to the fundamental knowledge and skills required to work in the sector at the level.

 Listed below are the qualification units.

+Mandatory Group A

-Mandatory G roup A Unit no URN Unit Title Credit Level GLH Assessment Method BIT1 A/601/5013 Complying with statutory regulations and organisational safety requirements 5 2 35 Portfolio BIT2 T/600/5306 Leading effective teams 9 3 26 Portfolio
+Unit No. URN Unit Title Level Credit GLH Assessment Method BIT1 A/601/5013 Complying with statutory regulations and organisational safety requirements 2 5 35 Portfolio BIT2 T/600/5306 Leading effective teams 3 9 26 Portfolio

-Pathway 1 - Process Improvement Pathway y Unit Group A
+Pathway 1 - Process Improvement Pathway

+Unit Group A